ianhi/custom-ipywidget-howto/README.md

 If you find something wrong or figure out somethign that isn't in here totally open an issue or a PR and I'll include it.

-# shameless plug
+# shameless plugs

-If you want to help make a widget I'm partway through making an image segmentation widget and most discovering these things along the way.
+1. If you want to help make a widget I'm partway through making an image segmentation widget and mostly writing stuff here as I discover them things along the way.
 If that's interesting feel free to help with it and maybe we can both learn more :) https://github.com/ianhi/ipysegment

+2. I'm also trying to build better tools for looking at microscopy data in jupyter.
+This will likely involve making custom widgets https://github.com/ianhi/jupyter-microscopy this would be another low stakes widget playground.